mystoragebox/Folder_Structure/README.md

 # Folder Structure Guidelines
 This respositry has guidelines to keep folder structure consistant on a PC or server.
 Like it states these are guidelines and can be changed to suite yourself.
 There are already well established guides on music, movies and tv shows, here the basics are outlined for convenience.

 Like it says above, these are basic folder structures that have been useful and others may find value to organise their own storage.
 The biggest benefit for others being folder structures that aren't so well documented like personal images, comics, music videos etc. There has been many hours testing what folder structures work and what metadata to use to keep files organised.
-It is not set in stone and it may change things from time to time.
+It is not set in stone and it may change from time to time.

 There are a few different pieces of software used to organise files and they are:
 * `Powertoys` - Great for bulk renaming files